lynksdev/steam-trade-offer-enhancer/README.md

 # Donations

-If you found this tool useful and want to give something for my time you can [send me an offer](https://steamcommunity.com/tradeoffer/new/?partner=119913840&token=ybdKNJEA).
+If you found this tool useful and want to give something for my time you can donate items by [sending me an offer](https://steamcommunity.com/tradeoffer/new/?partner=119913840&token=ybdKNJEA).